 Age 10: What is debt?

-As kids approach years 5 and 6 and secondary transition, now is a good time to discuss debt and credit in the broader sense.
+As kids approach grade 4 and 5, now is a good time to discuss debt and credit in the broader sense.
 With age comes more independence and spending without you at their side.
-This can mean they suddenly find themselves lending and / or borrowing money from friends, and either being in debt to others or running low on cash.
+This can mean they suddenly find themselves lending and/or borrowing money from friends, and either being in debt to others or running low on cash.
 This makes it a perfect time to discuss budgeting, balances and how debt happens.

 Age 11: Understand advertising and online scams